dustinpfister/test_vjs/prototypes/js-javascript-example-digital-art-unsteady-stars/README.md

 ### r0 - Start with source code from various other projects

 With revision 0 I started out with the source code from revision 5 of my [reduce pool digital art example](https://github.com/dustinpfister/test_vjs/tree/master/for_post/js-javascript-example-digital-art-reduce-pool) as such I also started out with a number of core features right off the bat then including a basic object pool library.
-I also took the star.js module that I worked out for my canvas examples series project on drawing stars, while I was at it I also added a draw points method that I worked out for that project to the draw.js lib for this example.
+I also took the star.js module that I worked out for my canvas examples series [project on drawing stars](https://github.com/dustinpfister/canvas-examples/tree/master/forpost/canvas-example-star), while I was at it I also added a draw points method that I worked out for that project to the draw.js lib for this example.

+### r1 - expand star.js with 'unsteady stars'

+In this revision the goal was to just simply start, but not necessary finish the main feature of this example by expanding on the star.js module that I copied over from an older project.

+### r2 - new positions over deltas, random point counts, colors, size + radius

 ## Additional Features ( r3 - r4 )

 ## Maintenance ( r5+ )

+When it comes to Maintenance of this project I think that there is only so much that I will be willing to do, at least as long as I am the only one that shows interest in this.